michaelcjin/DSP2105/README.md

 # DSP2105

-This is the tent of Datasets, programs for Data Science with Python class.
+This is the tent of datasets, programs for <b>Data Science with Python</b> class.